cslug/cslug-site/README.md

 parties) to contribute or fix code.

-If you're a member looking to add yourself to the site's memberlist, just fork us, add/commit/push your member file according to [the README][2], then submit a pull request.
+If you're a member looking to add yourself to the site's memberlist, just fork us, add/commit/push your member file according to [the memberfile README][2], then submit a pull request.

 [1]:http://help.github.com/fork-a-repo/
 [2]:https://github.com/cslug/cslug-site/tree/master/members